 The result is waste.
 Waste is an advertiser’s biggest enemy.
 No one wants to throw away money.
 We try to keep our targeting and exclusions tight to avoid it.

-If your audience is mainly Android, I project the impact of changes will be focused on attributionAn attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action.
-More, reporting, and optimizationHow you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
-More.
+If your audience is mainly Android, I project the impact of changes will be focused on attribution, reporting, and optimization.
 It would seem that audiences would continue to build as normal for non-iOS users.

 What to Do?